 Fishing - as defined in WCPFC Convention Article 2(d)

-Fishing Trip - The collection of EM records from the time of a vessel’s departure from port until the return to port.
-[Chair: For some large longline vessels ‘port to port’ could be many months].
+Fishing Trip – The period between either (a) a vessel’s departure from port after unloading part or all of the catch to transit to a fishing area, or (b) a vessel recommences fishing operations or transits to a fishing area after transshipping part or all of the catch at sea, and the time that the vessel either (c) returns to port to unload part or all of its catch, of (d) ceases fishing operations to tranship part or all of its catch at sea.

 Geolocation device - A device that is used to capture information on vessel position, speed, and heading.

 Independent - with respect to audits - no financial or current employment interest with the DRC

-Machine Learning (ML) - A subset of AI that refers to the use and development of computer systems that are able to learn and adapt without following explicit instructions, by using algorithms and statistical models to analyse and draw inferences from patterns in data.

-Observer - personnel who are trned under a common framework (WCPFC ROP and other accredited national or sub-regional programmes etc) to observe, collect, record and report on fishing activities both at sea and in port.

-Owner - The CCM Member or entity that owns the EM Records and EM Data.

-Regional Agency - A regional or sub-regional organisation that supports CCM national EM Programmes and EM Systems.
+Regional Agency - A regional or sub-regional organisation that may support CCM national EM Programs and EM Systems.

 Review for Data Quality - The verification process of re-analysing/interpreting a portion of previously analysed EM records to determine completeness, adherence to protocols, and accuracy of the EM Data produced by the EM Analyst.